 • No noise pollution

-Following the completion of surface preparation and successful pull-off tests, epoxy resin and waterproofing bandage was applied to the internal wall joints, beam ends and areas along the soffit.
-Detailed application and cure records were maintained at all times and data-logging equipment recorded the exact temperature within the tank.
+Inside the reservoir, surface preparation was carried out on the walls and soffit and pull-off tests were conducted to ensure sufficient adhesion to the substrate.
+Epoxy resin and waterproofing bandage were then applied to the internal wall joints, beam ends and areas along the roof.
+Detailed application and curing records were maintained throughout, and data-logging equipment recorded the exact temperature within the tank.

 The information was downloaded and passed to the client as a record of compliance with the manufacturer’s Instructions for Use (IFU) along with other quality assurance records that form part of the Stonbury quality, testing and inspection plan (QTIP).

 The scope also included the removal of the existing handrail and baffle curtain, which was made up of plastic corrugated sheeting and fixed into place on a badly corroded steel frame.
 A new thermoplastic curtain was installed, along with a new stainless-steel handrail to ensure safe access and egress for future maintenance and testing.

 On completion of the refurbishment works, an inundation test was successfully carried out, and a final inspection was completed with the client.